denzelrenner/LIFE4136-Group1-Rotation2/README.md

 To obtain 3D structure models for our proteins we followed the steps below:

- 1. Follow the link to the alphafold collab website provided above
+ 1. Follow the link to the [alphafold collab](https://colab.research.google.com/github/sokrypton/ColabFold/blob/main/AlphaFold2.ipynb) website

  2. Input the protein sequence for reference,diploid,and tetraploid sequences into the `query sequence` field, and for a given candidate gene , the job name should have some identifier they all share (i.e `diploid_g46214`,`tetraploid_g46214`) where the `*` is any extra information you want to add.
 Note it is very important that common identifiers are given due to naming requirements in subsequent scripts, and only a single protein sequence can be modelled at a time.